allomanta/hermes/appimage/README.md

-# FluffyChat AppImage
+# Hermes AppImage

-FluffyChat is provided as AppImage too.
-To Download, visit fluffychat.im.
+Hermes is provided as AppImage too.
+To Download, visit hermes.im.

 ## Building